Halloween in Italy – the most haunted castles and palaces

 Castello di Moncalieri

 People that have owned the palace or stayed for more than 20 days, died of illnesses, or committed suicide or murder.
-The last 2 instances were typically because of bankruptcy, but still, Ca’ Dario isn’t somewhere I’ll be staying anytime soon!
+The last 2 instances reported were due to bankruptcy.
+However, this still doesn’t sway me to want to spend a night at Ca’ Dario.

-Corte di Gabriela is a boutique hotel with 13 rooms, which have been recently refurbished.
-Expect exceptional breakfasts, luxury comfort and spacious showers!
-It’s within walking distance to Venice’s main attractions like Piazza San Marco and St Mark’s Basilica.
+They serve exceptional Italian breakfasts, luxury rooms and spacious showers.
+Corte di Gabriela is also within walking distance to Venice’s main attractions like Piazza San Marco and St Mark’s Basilica.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.